krishabbashyal/Apptive/README.md

 ---

-**AppTrack** aims to simplify the job search process, giving users an intuitive platform to track, manage, and update their job applications from anywhere.
+**Apptive** aims to simplify the job search process, giving users an intuitive platform to track, manage, and update their job applications from anywhere.